bugdie4k/fmt/README.md

 This means that all the format directives of CL's `format` are now introduced by colon. `~A` becomes `:A`, `~%` becomes `:%`, etc.
-Also if you want to print a tilde, you just type a tilde, but if you wand to print colon, you have to "backslash" colon by colon (`::`).
+Also if you want to print a tilde, you just type a tilde, but if you want to print colon, you have to "backslash" colon by colon (`::`).
-Also stream argument is optional as usually format (and hence fmt) is used to write to `*standard-output*`.
+Also stream argument is optional as `format` (and hence `fmt`) is usually used to write to `*standard-output*`.

 - **The placing issue.**

 The solution is [`dbp`](#dbp-and-dbp-reset-counter) macro - stands for debug print.
 In the `dbp` macro one can specify a string which would prefix all the lines in a debug message.
-Given the content of the prefix is a unique string (unique among other prefixes), it binds the log message to the place of a debug print in code and makes it easy to find and remove on need.
+If the content of the prefix
+is a unique string (unique among other prefixes), it binds the log message to the place of a debug print in the code and makes it easy to find and remove when needed.

 - **The delimiter issue.**